A "lifting" method for exponential large deviation estimates and an application to certain non-stationary 1D lattice Anderson models: Main lemmas

 \section{Main lemmas}

 We use now the large deviation results we've obtained to prove several technical lemmas, generally following \cite{Rangamani19}, making some simplifications due to our exclusive consideration of the Schr\"odinger case, rather than Jacobi operators as a whole.
 Throughout this section, we fix a compact interval of energies $[s,t] =:I \subset \R$.
 Of course, if we have localization almost surely with respect to any given compact interval, then (taking a countable intersection) we have almost sure localization for all energies.
-Restricting to an interval is necessary so that we can bound $\gamma(E)$ below, and so we set $\nu_I := \inf_{E \in I} \gamma(E) > 0$.
-(Continuity of $\gamma(E)$ was shown in \cite{Rangamani19}, using ideas from work in \cite{Furstenberg1983}.)
+Continuity of $\gamma(E)$ was shown in \cite{Rangamani19}, using ideas from work in \cite{Furstenberg1983}., so that in particular $\inf_{E \in I} \gamma(E) > 0$.
 The proof proceeds by analyzing the sets where large deviations occur, so we define subsets of $I \times \Omega$:

 and

 and the sections

 and